AnyLog-co/documentation/adding data.md

 There are 2 methods to deliver data to Operators in the network:
 1) Using a REST API - the client is not necessarily a member of the network, data is delivered using the PUT command.
-2) Using a WATCH directory - the client installed the AnyLog agent software and is a member of the network.
+2) Using a WATCH directory -  The client is a a member of the network (The AnyLog software is installed ion the client).
 Adding data is by placing the data in the WATCH directory.

 ## Data transfer to Operator with REST API